From Neanderthals to Millennials, discover what it means to be human.

 Our first-year introductory anthropology course exposes you to the breadth of this discipline.
 In your upper years, you can focus your degree on the area of anthropology that interests you most: socio-cultural, archaeological, or biological (physical) anthropology.

-You’ll graduate to a wide range of career options, including market research, cultural resource management, forensic anthropology, and international development.
+You’ll graduate to a wide range of career options, including market research, cultural resource management, forensic anthropology, and international development, with the added bonus of work experience if you take the co-op stream.

 First-year Anthropology courses